bkimminich/it-security-lecture/slides/02-08-xxe_and_deserialization.md

 ```

 secures the application from untrusted input.
 Via `serialkiller.conf`
-classes can be black- or whitelisted.
+classes can be block- or allow-listed.

 ---